The site has a whole new look, including our all new resource center!

-For decades, enterprise revenue teams have stressed the importance of alignment between Sales and Marketing functions to operate optimally and achieve sustainable growth.
-And, while that alignment is a critical enabler, there’s another close collaboration that also dictates the success of the revenue team, and it’s found in a rather unlikely place — the Information Technology group.
+For decades, enterprise revenue teams have stressed the importance of alignment between Sales and Marketing to achieve sustainable growth.
+And, while that alignment is critical, there’s another close collaboration that also impacts the success of the revenue team.

 For an enterprise revenue team to reach its peak potential, it is reliant on a collaborative partnership with IT.
-As functions, Sales, Marketing and Customer Success are technology-dependent, having moved long ago from subsisting on the “eight-legged” calls, hitting the streets, wearing out shoes and shaking hands.
+As functions, Sales, Marketing and Customer Success are technology-dependent, having moved long ago from subsisting on the “eight-legged” calls.

-Today, with technology playing such a role in revenue team success, it’s well past time organizations look to align with IT and bring them aboard as members of the revenue team.
+Today, with technology playing such a role in revenue team success, it’s time for organizations to align with IT.
+They are also essential members of the revenue team.

 “Information technology and business are becoming inextricably interwoven.
 I don’t think anybody can talk meaningfully about one without the talking about the other.”